 Extrovert, introvert or Ambivert?

-If you have spent more a week in the corporate world, then the Meyers Brigg Inventory is undoubtedly familiar to you; perhaps you too hesitated when you were answering the questions which would clearly lead to the “diagnosis” of introvert versus extrovert.
-There were no other options but that error has been rectified by ambivert- more on that later.
+If you have spent more than a week in the corporate world, then the Myers-Briggs Inventory is undoubtedly familiar.
+Perhaps you, too, hesitated while answering the questions that would clearly lead to the “diagnosis” of introvert versus extrovert.
+There were no other options.
+That error, however, has been rectified by ambivert- more on that later.

-Since we live in the world inhabited by “The Extrovert Ideal”, author of Quiet, Susan Cain estimates that a third to half of Americans are by nature, introverted, but do daily battle to persuade themselves and others that they are extroverts.
+Since we live in the world inhabited by “The Extrovert Ideal”, author of Quiet, Susan Cain estimates that a third to half of Americans are by nature, introverted.
+But they do daily battle to persuade themselves and others that they are extroverted.

 Why?